Car bombing in western Afghanistan kills 13, wounds 120 - Up News Info

 The peace talks in Qatar between the Taliban and Afghan government negotiators began in September, but after a ceremonious start became bogged down, mainly in the minutiae of Islamic jurisprudence.

-While successful negotiations are seen as critical to ending the fighting, the withdrawal of American troops relies on the Taliban honouring its commitments from the February accord to not support terror groups and fight all militants, most specifically the region’s affiliate of the Islamic State in Iraq and Syria (ISIS).
+While successful negotiations are seen as critical to ending the fighting, the withdrawal of American troops relies on the Taliban honoring their commitments from the February accord to not support terror groups and fight all militants, most specifically the region’s Islamic State affiliate.